-Ah, psychic powers.
-In reality, nothing but the fevered tools of charlatans and the easily convinced.
-In adventure games of the 80s and early 90s, a requirement on a par with a computer to play them on, and eyes to see the screen.
-It would be unfair... a little unfair... to say that adventure games of this era tended to be, uh, 'a bit obscure' about their puzzles and solutions in the name of selling hint-books and premium-rate tips lines, but not that the companies involved were shy about turning down the extra revenue such things provided.
-More than a few times, you'd be politely reminded that you could take advantage whenever you died, or would get a card right in the box with all the details you needed.
+It would be unfair—a little unfair—to say that adventure games of the 80s and 90s tended to be 'a bit obscure' with their puzzles in the name of selling hint books and premium-rate tips lines, but not that the companies involved were shy about turning down the extra revenue such things provided.
+More than a few times you'd be politely reminded that you could take advantage of them whenever you died, or would get a card right in the box with all the details you needed.

 Which brings us to Les Manley.
-You didn't need to be psychic to win this sadistic little game, but by god, it'd have helped.
-It fought dirty, and if you complained, it gave you the finger.
+You didn't need to be psychic to win this sadistic little game, but by god, it would have helped.
+It fought dirty, and if you complained it gave you the finger.
 Let's play, shall we?

 Les Manley is a nerd's nerd, working for a failing TV station in New York, with the sole job of manually rewinding video tapes.
-He's almost as in love with his boss' assistant, busty blonde Stella Hart as the artist charged with drawing pictures of her for the game, and that's all the personality he's really given for the whole game.
-His socially awkward lack of love and success is no doubt meant to be relatable to the kind of people who play bad adventure games, and for that... well... okay Accolade, you win this round.
+He's almost as in love with his boss' assistant, busty blonde Stella Hart, as the artist drawing her, and that's all the personality he's really given for the whole game.
+His socially awkward lack of love and success is no doubt meant to be relatable to the kind of people who play bad adventure games, and for that... well...
+OK Accolade, you win this round.

 Why do you do this?
 Because the manual tells you to.
 Do you do every stupid thing a little booklet tells you to do?
 Then you'll be done with this game in an hour, most likely.
 If not, good luck.
 Finish it without cheating but with your sanity intact and you are a true adventurer indeed.

 Doing every stupid thing the hint-line tells you is also acceptable.